datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@part2`
 1. Imported pandas package

-2. Read the first sheet of _file.xlsx_, stored as a dataframe
+2. Read the first tab of _file.xlsx_, stored as a dataframe

 `@script`